Royal Lao Government in Exile: History

 The Royal Lao Government in Exile (RLGE) reportedly was proclaimed on May 6, 2003, according to itself.
-On June 16, 2003 by permission of the Secretary of the State of Oregon Royal Lao Government in Exile was incorporated under the Oregon Nonprofit Corporation Act.
+On June 16, 2003, by permission of the Secretary of the State of Oregon Royal Lao Government in Exile was incorporated under the Oregon Nonprofit Corporation Act.
 On June 23, 2003, the RLGE signed an agreement with Free Vietnamese Government in Santa Ana, California, to join hands between the two governments with a mutual goal of fighting against Laos and Vietnam.
-On June 25, 2003, the RLGE was granted audience with the United Nations Secretarial Office in New York City followed by audience with the U.S. States Department in Washington, D.C. on June 26, 2003.
+On June 25, 2003, the RLGE was granted audience with the United Nations Secretarial Office in New York City followed by audience with the U.S. States Department in Washington, D.C., on June 26, 2003.

-On July 5, 2003, the RLGE reportedly claims that a reformation Ministerial Conference was held in city of Murfreesboro, Tennessee, USA for an official announcement of its policies and national agendas.
-The second reformation was passed in on 23 March 2004 in Las Vegas, Nevada, USA for official announcement of restoration and revival of Lao National Army in the same form as it was until 1975.
-The third reformation was passed in on September 2, 2004 in the city of San Diego, California, USA.
-The fourth reformation was passed in on 25 March 2005 in the city of Sacramento, California, USA.
-In this meeting members of RLGE voted H.E.
-Khamphoui Sisavatdy to continue his term as the Prime Minister of the Royal Lao Government in Exile.
+On July 5, 2003, the RLGE reportedly claims that a reformation Ministerial Conference was held in city of Murfreesboro, Tennessee, US for an official announcement of its policies and national agendas.
+The second reformation was passed in on 23 March 2004, in Las Vegas, Nevada, US for official announcement of restoration and revival of Lao National Army in the same form as it was until 1975.
+The third reformation was passed in on September 2, 2004 in the city of San Diego, California, US.
+The fourth reformation was passed in on 25 March 2005 in the city of Sacramento, California, US.
+In this meeting members of RLGE voted Khamphoui Sisavatdy to continue his term as the Prime Minister of the Royal Lao Government in Exile.
 The fifth reformation was passed in October 2005 in the city of Fresno, California.
 In this meeting RLGE decided to accept to let Hmong ethnic people into RLGE.
-The sixth reformation was passed in on 25 September 2010 in the city of New Iberia in the state of Louisiana.
-In this meeting members of RLGE voted H.E.
-Khamphoui Sisavatdy to continue his term as the Prime Minister of the Royal Lao Government in Exile until Lao Democracy is restored.
-In this meeting RLGE issued a public statement no. PMO/060/2010 based on the U.S Congress resolutions 240, 169, 309, 318, 204 and on the European Parliamentary Resolution on Laos on February 15, 2002 and to observe the Geneva Accords of 1954 and 1962 on Laos under the real condition of the current time in Laos and also solving Lao problems peacefully and politically, we the patriotic Nationalist people of Laos would like to proclaim to the International Communities and to the Lao people inside Laos and abroad that the Royal Lao Government has been restored and revived to take full responsibility on the affairs on Laos under the leadership of the people in charge of government in exile temporarily.
+The sixth reformation was passed in on September 25, 2010, in the city of New Iberia in the state of Louisiana.
+In this meeting members of RLGE voted Khamphoui Sisavatdy to continue his term as the Prime Minister of the Royal Lao Government in Exile until Lao Democracy is restored.
+In this meeting RLGE issued a public statement no. PMO/060/2010 based on the U.S Congress resolutions 240, 169, 309, 318, 204 and on the European Parliamentary Resolution on Laos on February 15, 2002, and to observe the Geneva Accords of 1954 and 1962 on Laos under the real condition of the current time in Laos and also solving Lao problems peacefully and politically, we the patriotic Nationalist people of Laos would like to proclaim to the International Communities and to the Lao people inside Laos and abroad that the Royal Lao Government has been restored and revived to take full responsibility on the affairs on Laos under the leadership of the people in charge of government in exile temporarily.